HAHAYOUDEAD/TinyTweaks/README.md

 Assortment of tiniest mods, too small to create separate repositories

 ## :red_car: Extended FOV
-Extends FOV slider to 130
+Extends FOV slider to 150

 _Has no requirements_

-## :older_woman: Fix dropped objects orientation
+## :older_woman: Correct drop orientation
 Flips wooden matches and the rifle when dropped(because yes, it was incorrect)

 _Has no requirements_